MicrosoftDocs/azure-docs/articles/azure-monitor/deploy-plan.md

 ### System Center Operations Manager
-You many have an existing investment in System Center Operations Manager for monitoring on-premises resources and workloads running on your virtual machines.
+You may have an existing investment in System Center Operations Manager for monitoring on-premises resources and workloads running on your virtual machines.
 You may choose to [migrate this monitoring to Azure Monitor](azure-monitor-operations-manager.md) or continue to use both products together in a hybrid configuration.
 See  [Cloud monitoring guide: Monitoring platforms overview](/azure/cloud-adoption-framework/manage/monitor/platform-overview) for a comparison of the two products.
-See [Monitoring strategy for cloud deployment models](/azure/cloud-adoption-framework/manage/monitor/cloud-models-monitor-overview) for guidance on using the two in a hybrid configuration and on determining the most appropriate model for you environment.
+See [Monitoring strategy for cloud deployment models](/azure/cloud-adoption-framework/manage/monitor/cloud-models-monitor-overview) for guidance on using the two in a hybrid configuration and on determining the most appropriate model for your environment.